 The control for RCM (Figure 3) was MM, within 15 miles of RCM (Figure 1).
-Previous research had established that MM hydrology had stabilized following the restoration (Surfleet et al., 2020).
 Evaluation and comparison of groundwater and soil moisture time series between RCM, MM, and CM showed a similar relationship of groundwater response and recession between MM and RCM.
 RCM had soil moisture, groundwater, and climate measurement instruments installed in 2019.
 RCM underwent restoration by removal of Pinus contorta beginning in August 2020.
 The majority of the Pinus contorta was removed from RCM during fall 2020, including around the measurement locations used in this study.
 A small portion of the RCM conifer removal, not in the primary study area, was completed during summer 2021 (Treatment).